zamrokk/marketpulse-v2/docs/src/indexer.md

-# Usage of an indexer : TheGraph
+# Usage of an indexer

+Rebuild the relational DB behind the contract.
+For example : list all bets from same users without loading into memory and looping all bets

 ## The graph